Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Results and Analysis

 Finally in Fig.~\ref{fig:Izsak}, we consider some recent Coulomb dissociation data that was used to predict the capture cross section.
 We extracted the experimental results digitally from Fig. 10 of Ref.~\cite{Izsak:2013hga}.
 We assumed the lowest horizontal-axis tick mark on the log-log plot to be at 10 keV (instead of 1 keV) which gives the expected results for the known Nagai~\cite{Nagai:2005} data.
-We expect our digital extraction to introduce errors of about a 1\%.
-The dashed (red) curve is the EFT A result from Fig.~\ref{fig:Survey} with the capture from initial $d$-wave states included that was published earlier~\cite{Rupak:2011nk,Fernando:2011ts}.
-This is not a complete NNLO calculation in the EFT without $^7\mathrm{Li}^\star$ core as it lacks a two-body contribution and $S=2$ channel $s$-wave effective range correction.
-However, one can see that the expected NNLO corrections to the NLO EFT/EFT$_\star$ solid (blue) curve from Fig.~\ref{fig:TotalCapture} moves the theory result in better agreement with the data.
-The differences between the dashed and solid curve are about 4\% at $E\approx 1$ MeV which is consistent with a NNLO correction.
+We estimate our digital extraction to introduce errors of about a 1\%.
+The dashed (red) curve is the \EFTg ~A result from Fig.~\ref{fig:Survey} with the capture from initial $d$-wave states included that was published earlier~\cite{Rupak:2011nk,Fernando:2011ts}.
+This is not a complete NNLO calculation in the \EFTg ~as it lacks a two-body current contribution and $S=2$ channel $s$-wave effective range correction.
+However, one can see that the expected NNLO corrections to the NLO \EFTg/EFT$_\star$ solid (blue) curve from Fig.~\ref{fig:TotalCapture} moves the theory result in better agreement with the data.
+The difference between the dashed and solid curve is about 4\% at $E_\text{lab}\approx 1$ MeV, which is consistent with a NNLO correction.